 Swedish Translation and Learning a New Language

-While the Swedish Government recognizes its special place in the world, helping people fleeing war-torn countries, the governmental also seems to be admitting now that there’s a limit to how many the country can take per year.
-Up to 80,000 people who don’t meet the official requirements of asylum seeker will likely be expelled (no small task) soon.
+While the Swedish Government recognizes its special place in the world, the governmental also seems to be admitting that there’s a limit to how many refugees the country handle per year.
+Up to 80,000 people who don’t meet the official requirements of asylum seeker will likely be expelled soon.
 Sweden’s once warm and embracing stance on refugees has cooled off some, due to political, economic, security and social concerns.

 Swedish language classes (Swedish For Immigrants, or SFI), tailored to all kinds of different people, some of whom were highly educated doctors or engineers in their homeland, or others who were perhaps not very literate farmers, will help those who want to make Sweden their home flourish in the years to come.
 It will be a challenge, but if Sweden works hard at integration, like it did with Bosnians in the past, and after the initial anxieties and clash of cultures subside, Swedes can once again take pride in their long history of welcoming those in need.